 Type Media Center Announces Recipients of the 2020 Robert Masur Fellowship in Civil Liberties

 The fellowship itself is named for Robert Masur, a 1973 graduate of Stanford Law School, who dedicated his legal career to protecting the rights of the unemployed, minorities, and the poor.
 Robert Masur dedicated his legal career to protecting the rights of the unemployed, minorities and the poor.
-A 1973 graduate of Stanford Law School, he spent six years at the Legal Assistance Foundation of Chicago where he litigated a number of employment and consumer law cases.
+He spent six years at the Legal Assistance Foundation of Chicago, where he litigated a number of employment and consumer law cases.
 In 1976, he successfully argued an employment discrimination case before the Supreme Court.
 He entered private practice in 1981, where he focused on consumer protection law.
 His friends and family established the Robert Masur Fellowship in his memory to support the work to which he was dedicated, and to encourage young people to pursue public-interest legal careers.

 This year, due to COVID-19, we opened the fellowship competition to proposals which included remote projects.
 We received a record number of applications from around the country — more than double what was received in 2018.
 The selection committee was impressed by the caliber of work all the applicants proposed and are particularly inspired by both the experience and proposed activities the fellowship recipients shared.